CommunityToolkit/Graph-Controls/README.md

-# Windows Community Toolkit - Graph Helpers and Controls
+# (Preview) Windows Community Toolkit - Graph Helpers and Controls

 Welcome!
 This is a sub-repo for the [Windows Community Toolkit](https://aka.ms/wct) focused on [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) providing a set of Helpers and Controls for netstandard and UWP apps.